What is there to do on New Year's Day in Amsterdam?

 If learning more about classical music is on your resolution list, then make sure to check out the New Year’s Concert at the Concertgebouw’s famous Main Hall.
 The Dutch Wind Ensemble will be accompanied by surprise guests and soloists in an event that will have you daintily clapping your way into a very refined new year.

 If you aren’t still full from all the oliebollen (Dutch donuts) then treat yourself to a leisurely brunch.
-Staring at Jacob will be hosting a beautiful champagne breakfast, Ted’s is serving its usual mouthwatering brunch fare and Restaurant Stedelijk is open from 10:00 so you can fuel up with a plate of scrambled eggs with Old Amsterdam cheese and grilled leavened bread with butter before heading inside for a lesson on modern art.
+Staring at Jacob will be hosting a beautiful champagne breakfast, Ted’s be serving its usual mouthwatering brunch fare from 11:00 and Restaurant Stedelijk is open from 10:00 so you can fuel up with a plate of scrambled eggs with Old Amsterdam cheese and grilled leavened bread with butter before heading inside for a lesson on modern art.
 Many restaurants are closed on New Year’s Day and those that are open are often packed, so make reservations in advance to lock down a spot.
 If you are looking for post-brunch dining, here are a few other spots that are open:

 - Happyhappyjoyjoy: Asian fusion with restaurant locations in West, East and Zuid